madofo/caris-workshop-report/draft-moriarty-carisreport-latest.md

 2. Involving service providers and vendors to better coordinate and scale response is key.

 Information security practitioners are a scare resource.
-1. Training and education was discussed to improve this gap, both to train information security professionals and others in IT on basic network {{RFC2728}}and system hygiene.
+1. Training and education was discussed to improve this gap, both to train information security professionals and others in IT on basic network and system hygiene.
 2. Leveraging resources to better scale response, using fewer resources is critical.